The Great Canadian Brain Drain: Why Our Best and Brightest Keep Heading South

 The Great Canadian Brain Drain reflects fundamental economic realities: larger markets, higher salaries, lower taxes, and more abundant capital create powerful incentives for talented individuals to relocate.
 While some emigration is natural and even beneficial, the current scale represents a significant economic challenge for Canada.

-Understanding the brain drain isn't about criticizing individual choices—it's about recognizing the economic forces that shape talent flows.
+Understanding the brain drain isn't about criticizing individual choices.
 A software engineer choosing Google over a Canadian startup isn't unpatriotic; they're responding rationally to economic incentives.

 The policy question becomes: how can Canada create conditions that make staying competitive with leaving?
 This might involve tax reforms, increased research funding, regulatory changes to support innovation, or simply accepting that some talent loss is inevitable in a globalized economy.